sd-powell/portfolio_project_3/README.md

 - **What it does:**
   - Allows users to add or edit records with fields for title, artist, release year, genre, rating, and optional cover image.
   - Supports inline addition of track listings, each with position, title, duration, and optional BPM/key fields.
-  - Enforces validation on key fields (e.g. whitespace-only titles, duration format).
+  - Includes validation on key fields (e.g. required title, correctly formatted durations, and no whitespace-only entries).
+  - Uses a custom inline formset with a hidden `id` field to reliably track and save updates to individual track instances.
-  - Enables dynamic add/remove of track forms via JavaScript, with consistent indexing and deletion tracking.
+  - Enables dynamic JavaScript-driven addition and removal of track forms, with accurate form indexing and deletion flags.

 - **User Benefits:**
   - Makes it easy to catalogue both high-level record data and specific track details in one intuitive interface.
   - Inline formsets allow users to build a full track list without navigating away or reloading the page.
-  - Real-time error messages ensure users can correct issues before submission, improving form reliability.
+  - Real-time error messages help users identify and correct issues before submission, improving form accuracy and reducing frustration.
+  - Hidden IDs and dynamic form management prevent data loss and ensure existing tracks are updated rather than duplicated.

 - **Interactive Elements:**
-  - Add and remove buttons for track forms with JavaScript-driven behaviour.
+  - Add and remove buttons for track forms with JavaScript-powered behaviour.
-  - Validation feedback on incorrect or missing inputs (e.g. invalid durations or blank titles).
+  - Automatic renumbering of form indexes and `name`/`id` attributes as forms are added or removed.
+  - Inline validation feedback for inputs such as duration and title.
-  - Smart deletion of tracks using Django’s `can_delete` handling — hidden from view but flagged for removal.
+  - Smart deletion of tracks using Django’s `can_delete` flags — handled invisibly but passed correctly to the backend.
-  - Dynamically rendered help text for each field to guide the user.

-> *Note: Tracks are optional, allowing users to add a record entry without any associated track listings.
-This provides flexibility for users who wish to catalogue records gradually or with minimal detail.*

 This form system balances flexibility and control, making it easy for collectors to maintain a clean, consistent archive of their vinyl library — whether adding just the basics or entering full metadata for every track.

+> [!NOTE]
+> Tracks are optional, allowing users to add a record entry without any associated track listings.
+This provides flexibility for users who wish to catalogue records gradually or with minimal detail.

 <a id="400-page-features"></a>